Strato31/hackathon-lerobot-cube-bingo/README.md

     --dataset.root='path_to_locally_save_the_ds' \
     --dataset.repo_id='DEEL-AI/Hackathon_TeamXX' \
-    --dataset.num_episodes=25 \ # Number of episodes you will record at once --dataset.single_task="Pick and place one green cube at the middle of the 3 by 3 grid." \ # <-- can be adapted but most follow the guidelines in the dataset section
+    --dataset.num_episodes=25 \ # Number of episodes you will record at once --dataset.single_task="Pick and place one green cube on the cell indicated by the card on a 2×2 grid." \ # <-- can be adapted but most follow the guidelines in the dataset section
     --dataset.push_to_hub=True \
     --resume=false \ # <-- Set to true once it has been initialized
 ```